-- The general role of scrutineers is to oversee and observe that particular procedures at an election or poll are undertaken fairly and that votes are counted fairly and reasonably.
+The general role of scrutineers is to oversee and observe that particular procedures at an election or poll are undertaken fairly and that votes are counted fairly and reasonably.
 As the emphasis in relation to the role of scrutineers is on overseeing and observing, it is expected that scrutineers must not talk to electoral officials involved in the roll scrutiny, the preliminary or official counts or in any recount.
-If a scrutineer believes that electoral procedures are not being followed he or she should draw the matter to the attention of the electoral officials. - A scrutineer must also not seek from the electoral officer and other electoral officials any progressive voting trends during the preliminary count. - The scrutiny and the preliminary and official counts are critical processes to the outcome of an election or poll and demand a high level of concentration from electoral officials.
-Accordingly, it is incumbent upon scrutineers not to distract, annoy, linger close by or talk loudly to one another so as to disrupt or upset any electoral officials. - In keeping with the needs of electoral staff, scrutineers are not allowed to use or have mobile phones switched on within the area where scrutiny of the roll, the preliminary or official count or a recount is being conducted. - The LEA and LER are silent on the display of any party affiliation by scrutineers.
+If a scrutineer believes that electoral procedures are not being followed he or she should draw the matter to the attention of the Electoral Officer.
+It should not be raised with other electoral officials

+A scrutineer must also not seek from the Electoral Officer and other electoral officials any progressive voting trends during the preliminary count

+The scrutiny and the preliminary and official counts are critical processes to the outcome of an election or poll and demand a high level of concentration from electoral officials.
+Accordingly, it is incumbent upon scrutineers not to distract, annoy, linger close by or talk loudly to one another so as to disrupt or upset any electoral officials

+In keeping with the needs of electoral staff, scrutineers are not allowed to use or have mobile phones switched on within the area where scrutiny of the roll, the preliminary or official count or a recount is being conducted.

+The LEA and LER are silent on the display of any party affiliation by scrutineers.
 The adopted policy will be what normally applies to scrutineers at parliamentary elections.
-This provides for the following items, in party colours but without party name, emblem, slogan or logo, may be worn on the person or displayed in a vehicle: - streamers - ribbons - rosettes (but see also the special rule about party lapel badges below) - items of a similar nature. - Party lapel badges may be worn anywhere on the person.
+This provides for the following items, in party colours but without party name, emblem, slogan or logo, may be worn on the person or displayed in a vehicle:

+- streamers

+- ribbons

+- rosettes (but see also the special rule about party lapel badges below)

+- items of a similar nature.

+Party lapel badges may be worn anywhere on the person.
 A party lapel badge is any badge or rosette designed to be worn on the lapel and bearing a party name, emblem, slogan or logo.
 None of the above items may be displayed on bags or briefcases.
-Political parties will be asked to supply the electoral officer with a sample of their rosette prior to the commencement of the polling period.
-In the case of this years local authority elections, the polling period commences on Friday 20 September 2019. - Scrutineers should also bring their own refreshments.
-The electoral officer will not provide meals and refreshments for scrutineers.
+Political parties will be asked to supply the Electoral Officer with a sample of their rosette prior to the commencement of the polling period.
+In the case of this year's local authority elections, the polling period commences on Friday, 16 September 2022

+Scrutineers should also bring their own refreshments.
+The Electoral Officer will not provide meals and refreshments for scrutineers.